 Cost of counselling for a young person up to age 20;

 I offer a full therapeutic hour for all counselling whereas many therapists work with a 50 minute session.
-You can have your counselling either in person or via Skype or Whatsapp from the comfort of your own home.
+You can have your counselling either in person from my office or via Skype or Whatsapp from the comfort of your own home.

 Cost of counselling for adults;

 I have a limited number of places available on concessionary fees.
-These apply to those registered unemployed, OAPs, carers and student counsellors who often have to undergo lengthy periods of counselling as part of their training to practice.
+These apply to those registered unemployed, OAPs, carers and full-time students or student counsellors.

-These sessions can only take place during the daytime hours of 9-6pm and may have a short waiting list.
+I can only hold these sessions during the daytime hours of 9-6pm and they may have a short waiting list.
 Do call me to discuss.